-In this mode, the TxD output is fed directly into the Receiver Data Register.
-If the receiver is enabled when transmitting, it will receive what the transmitter is sending.
+In this mode, the TxD pin is connected to the RxD pin internally.
+If the receiver is enabled when transmitting it will receive what the transmitter is sending.
 This can be used to check that no one else is trying to transmit since received data will not be the same as the transmitted data.